tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these magnets are able to hinder the diagnostic process when they are in the body.
+• Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, miniscule components of these magnets are able to be problematic in medical diagnosis when they are in the body.

 The magnet is coated with nickel.
 Therefore, exercise caution if you have an allergy.